 Walk Through the River Arts District

 Asheville's River Arts District is heaven for fans of the fine arts.
-The district is a stretch that includes 22 former industrial and historic buildings that have been transformed into studios.
-More than 200 artists work here.
-Walking through this area gives visitors the unique opportunity to watch artists at work and purchase unique artwork.
+The district is comprised of 22 former industrial and historic buildings that have been transformed into studio spaces.
+Visitors will find more than 200 artists working in various disciplines including painting, pottery, wood, glass, metal, and jewelry.
+Walking through the area gives visitors the unique opportunity to observe the artists at work and purchase original pieces as a memento of the trip.

 Visit the Thomas Wolfe Memorial

 The Thomas Wolfe Memorial is a big part of Asheville's history.
 The novelist, who passed away in 1938 at age 37, was one of Asheville's most famous residents and his memorial is a popular destination in the city.
-The home was the inspiration for "Dixieland" in Wolfe's novel Look Homeward, Angel.
-Tours are offered daily and are $5 for adults.
+His home was the inspiration for "Dixieland" in Wolfe's novel Look Homeward, Angel.
+Tours are offered daily and are $5.00 for adults.

 Take a Tour of the Biltmore Estate

 The North Carolina Arboretum, a patchwork of gardens and trails set in the in the Southern Appalachian Mountains, is a popular free destination in Asheville (they charge only for parking).
-Their hours vary from winter to summer and they have varying exhibitions throughout the year.
+The hours vary from winter to summer, and there are changing exhibitions throughout the year.
 If you're looking to get some exercise on your trip, check out their hiking and biking trails.
 For a more leisurely trip, stroll through the garden exhibits and explore the beautiful flowers and plants.

-Asheville residents pride themselves on their beer scene.
-Asheville has more breweries per capita than any other U.S. city and their local beers are not to be missed.
-You can't go wrong with any brewery in Asheville so pick one that is convenient and suits your tastes.
+Asheville residents pride themselves on the local beer scene.
+The town has more breweries per capita than any other U.S. city, and there a new types of beers available each year.
+Since you can't really go wrong with any brewery in Asheville, pick one that is convenient and suits your tastes.
 One of the most popular and famous breweries is Highland Brewery Company, which offers free tours every day.

 Go to Lexington Glassworks

-Lexington Glassworks is a studio and shop in Asheville.
-Everything sold and made at the studio is unique and handmade.
-Their website brags of their "open door culture," meaning they invite visitors to "view the glassblowing process from start to finish."
+Lexington Glassworks is both a studio and shop in Asheville, where everything on sale is handmade on site.
+The store boasts of their "open door culture," meaning they invite visitors to view the glassblowing process from start to finish, so feel free to swing by for a look behind-the-scenes.
 While at the studio you can watch the artists work, walk through the gallery, and find a unique souvenir to take home.

 Explore the Basilica of Saint Lawrence